 CONNECTING INNOVATION TO MASS PRODUCTION – IS LOW VOLUME BUILD THE MISSING LINK?

-The key word here is ‘connecting’.
+The keyword here is ‘connecting’.
 If we don’t connect the whole process then we risk having to repeat steps, or worse still, missing key steps completely.
 Every part of an agile manufacturing strategy contributes to the success of any product lifecycle.

-We know it all starts with that lightbulb moment, that eureka in the bath, that sketch on the back of a napkin at a restaurant; but how does it reach the final consumer as a robust, volume produced product that serves the market and makes money for the innovator?
+We know it all starts with that lightbulb moment, that eureka in the bath, that sketch on the back of a napkin at a restaurant; but how does it reach the final consumer as a robust, volume produced a product that serves the market and makes money for the innovator?

 There are a whole lot of steps from ideation to fruition, from research to realization, but let’s focus here on that grey area between prototype and mass production.
-The area of low volume build, one of the most underestimated areas in terms of importance.
+The area of low volume builds, one of the most underestimated areas in terms of importance.

 Clearly, everything needs to be connected and when it isn’t, risk factors multiply very quickly.
 Passing ideas, designs, and manufacturing data from place to place can be like playing the telephone game.
 Things can go very wrong because of simple errors in data.
 What’s more, passing all of this data from person to person can be a slow process, as each party evaluates the data to ensure they get the best from their own systems and processes.
 Slow is not what is needed in new product introduction.
 Fast is the order of the day if you don’t want to risk losing your first-to-market advantage, or disappointing your crowdfunding customers.